 Yes, you too.
-(I like the blue; very fetching.)
-The e-book is always a good refresher, but I've made some changes to how we handle injuries, so you're going to want to keep BABS handy.
-Let's start with the refresher about how this book is structured.
+(I like the blue; it's very fetching.)
+The e-book is always a good refresher, but I've made some small changes and updated some of the exhibits, so you'll want to keep BABS handy.
+Let's start with a description of how this book is structured.

-In Part One - "Why We Need A New System" - I am going to present you with long lists of facts about how bad we are at predicting the future and how we are misusing information.
+Part One - "Why We Need a New System" - presents you with long lists of facts about how bad we are at predicting the future and how we are misusing information.
 We probably acknowledge these facts individually.
 We'll nod our heads and say, "Yeah, projections are not gospel.
 I get it."
 But no, we really don't get it.

 We know that baseball cultivates a love affair with statistics.
-But, those numbers work best in describing what has already happened.
+But those numbers work best in describing what has already happened.
 Used correctly, they do a terrific job of that.
 But we take a massive leap of faith in proclaiming our aptitude as soothsayers.
 Yes, past statistics can be manipulated to project future performance, but within a very wide range of outcomes.
 Extraordinarily wide.
 The problem is, for our fantasy leagues, we need far more precision than we can currently achieve.
-Yet we continue to go into each season with meticulously-crafted rankings lists, player values and targets.
+Yet we continue to go into each season with meticulously crafted rankings lists, player values and targets.